 13. Quart Sized Bag for Liquids

 Now I am never a proponent of using plastic bags but due to security requirements, you must put your carry-on liquids into a TSA approved quart-sized transparent bag.
-There are many options which are durable with a secure seal.
+There are many options that are durable with a secure seal.
 If you take care of it, it will last a long time and can be reused for future travel.
 Your liquids should all be under 3oz (100ml) and securely fit into your quart-sized bag.

 Before You Go